ScottyLabs/governance/__meta/synchronizer/README.md

 ### Github

+- Check that you received an email invitation to the ScottyLabs Github organization.

-Check that you are added to the [CMU Maps](https://github.com/orgs/ScottyLabs/teams/cmu-maps) Github team.
+- Check that you are added to the corresponding Github team after accepting the invitation.

 ### Keycloak